briansmith/ring/BUILDING.md

     don't have steps for assembling the assembly language source files, so they currently cannot be used to build BoringSSL.

+## Embedded ARM

+ARM, unlike Intel, does not have an instruction that allows applications to discover the capabilities of the processor.
+Instead, the capability information has to be provided by the operating system somehow.

+BoringSSL will try to use `getauxval` to discover the capabilities and, failing that, will probe for NEON support by executing a NEON instruction and handling any illegal-instruction signal.
+But some environments don't support that sort of thing and, for them, it's possible to configure the CPU capabilities at compile time.

+If you define `OPENSSL_STATIC_ARMCAP` then you can define any of the following to enabling the corresponding ARM feature.

+  * `OPENSSL_STATIC_ARMCAP_NEON` or `__ARM_NEON__` (note that the latter is set by compilers when NEON support is enabled).
+  * `OPENSSL_STATIC_ARMCAP_AES`
+  * `OPENSSL_STATIC_ARMCAP_SHA1`
+  * `OPENSSL_STATIC_ARMCAP_SHA256`
+  * `OPENSSL_STATIC_ARMCAP_PMULL`

+Note that if a feature is enabled in this way, but not actually supported at run-time, BoringSSL will likely crash.

 # Running tests

 There are two sets of tests: the C/C++ tests and the blackbox tests.
 For former